50+ Blogging Superheroes on WordPress Benefits

-When it comes to the benefits of WordPress we’re clearly biased!
-After all by offering managed WordPress hosting we already decided what the best solution is.
+When it comes to the benefits of WordPress, we’re clearly biased!
+After all by offering managed WordPress hosting, we have already decided what the best solution is.

 Thus do not just listen and simply believe us.
 Instead check out what other people say.

 You don’t have to leave though!
 We compiled a list of people who know WordPress – some leading

 Here are WordPress experts of all kinds.
 Whether it’s about blogging, search, social media, security or content creation in general – these people know the deal.